 - (iv) Reflects the amounts reported in the "Change in Pension Value and Nonqualified Deferred Compensation Earnings" column of the Summary Compensation Table for the covered years. - (v) These amounts reflect the actuarially determined service cost for services rendered during the applicable year.
 The Company's legacy non-contractual defined benefit pension plan was terminated effective December 31, 2017, and fully liquidated as of December 31, 2019.
 Therefore, no services costs were incurred in any of the covered years. - (2) Total Shareholder Return (TSR) is calculated assuming \$100 was invested on December 31, 2019, with reinvestment of dividends.
-All calculations have been prepared by Zacks Investment Research, Inc. - (3) The 2022 peer group includes the following companies: Covenant Logistics Group, Inc., Forward Air Corporation, Hub Group, Inc., J.B.
-Hunt Transport Services, Inc., Knight-Swift Transportation Holdings, Inc., Landstar System, Inc., Old Dominion Freight Line, Inc., Saia, Inc., Schneider National, Inc., TFI International Inc., U.S. Express Enterprises, Inc., Werner Enterprises, Inc. and Yellow Corporation.
-The 2021 peer group includes the same companies as the 2022 peer group, except that TFI International Inc. was added in 2022 following its acquisition of UPS Freight in April 2021.
-For the peer group TSR calculations, the peer companies were weighted by market capitalization at the beginning of each period shown.
-Assuming \$100 was invested in the 2021 peer group for the period starting December 31, 2019, through the end of the years specified, the cumulative total shareholder returns for such peer group were \$130.97 in 2020, \$211.55 in 2021 and \$173.29 in 2022. - (4) Net income as reported in the Company's audited financial statements for each covered year. - (5) Reflects the one-year and three-year average ROCE of the Company as approved by the Compensation Committee for purposes of the Company's annual cash incentive compensation plan and long-term cash incentive compensation plan for each covered year.
-The Company has determined that one-year ROCE (adjusted) as used in its annual cash incentive compensation plan is the financial performance measure that, in the Company's assessment, represents the most important performance measure (that is not otherwise required to be disclosed in the table) used by the Company to link CAP to the Named Executive Officers, for the most recently completed fiscal year, to Company performance.
-Because the Company uses three-year average ROCE (adjusted) in its long-term cash incentive program as discussed in greater detail in "Compensation Discussion & Analysis Components of Compensation Long-Term Incentive Compensation," the Company is providing, on a supplemental basis, its three-year average ROCE (adjusted) for each covered year.
-For more information, see the section below titled "Financial Performance Measures."
+All calculations have been prepared by Zacks Investment Research, Inc. - (3) The 2023 peer group includes the following companies: Covenant Logistics Group, Inc., Forward Air Corporation, Hub Group, Inc., J.B.
+Hunt Transport Services, Inc., Knight-Swift Transportation Holdings, Inc., Landstar System, Inc., Old Dominion Freight Line, Inc., Saia, Inc., Schneider National, Inc., TFI International Inc., and Werner Enterprises, Inc. Our 2023 peer group is identical to our 2022 peer group, except that, for 2023, U.S. Xpress Enterprises, Inc. was removed due to its acquisition by Knight-Swift Transportation Holdings, Inc., and Yellow Corporation was removed due to its Chapter 11 bankruptcy filing and subsequent delisting from Nasdaq.
+The following table sets forth the TSR for the 2022 peer group for each of the four years reported: